 Despite popup forms gaining bad popularity, brands continue to use them on their website.
 Why?
 Because a recent study by AWeber revealed that popups drove 1,375% more email subscribers than a sidebar opt-in.

-A recent study by AWeber revealed that popups drove 1,375% more email subscribers than a sidebar opt-in form.
-You can easily create an interactive form using a popup builder and integrate your lead data from your popups with your email marketing software.
+You can easily create interactive email popup forms using a popup builder and integrate your lead data from your popups with your email marketing software.
 It's that easy!

 So, why isn't it converting for you?
 Or are you simply skeptical about giving it a shot?